nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 Wrong edit command format.
     * 1a1.
 GAB shows an error message.
     * 1a2.
 User enters new data.
-    * Steps 1a1-1a2 are repeated until the right add vendor command format is recognised.
+    * Steps 1a1-1a2 are repeated until the right edit vendor command format is recognised.
       Use case resumes at step 2.

 ---